purdue-cap/DryadSynth/StarExec/src/z3/README-CMake.md

 use them as the sources to build a target.
 This however is a bad idea because it prevents CMake from knowing when it needs to rerun itself.
 This is why source file names are explicitly listed in the ``CMakeLists.txt`` so that when changes are made the source files used to build a target automatically triggers a rerun of CMake.

 Long story short.
 Don't use file globbing.

+### Serious warning flags

+By default the `WARNINGS_AS_ERRORS` flag is set to `SERIOUS_ONLY` which means some warnings will be treated as errors.
+These warnings are controlled by the relevant `*_WARNINGS_AS_ERRORS` list defined in `cmake/compiler_warnings.cmake`.

+Additional warnings should only be added here if the warnings has no false positives.